Explicit data graph execution

 Explicit data graph execution, or EDGE, is a type of instruction set architecture (ISA) which intends to improve computing performance compared to common processors like the Intel x86 line.
 EDGE combines many individual instructions into a larger group known as a "hyperblock".
 Hyperblocks are designed to be able to easily run in parallel.

 Parallelism of modern CPU designs generally starts to plateau at about eight internal units and from one to four "cores", EDGE designs intend to support hundreds of internal units and offer processing speeds hundreds of times greater than existing designs.
 Major development of the EDGE concept had been led by the University of Texas at Austin under DARPA's Polymorphous Computing Architectures program, with the stated goal of producing a single-chip CPU design with 1 TFLOPS performance by 2012, which has yet to be realized as of 2018.

 Traditional designs

-Almost all computer programs consist of a series of instructions that convert data from one form to another.
-Most instructions require several internal steps to complete an operation.
-Over time, the relative performance and cost of the different steps have changed dramatically, resulting in several major shifts in ISA design.